 Good Manufacturing Practices for Food (216-RICR-50-10-4)

-These regulations are promulgated pursuant to the authority conferred by R.I.
-Gen. Laws Chapters 21-27, 21-31, and 23-1, as amended, and are established for the purpose of adopting minimum safety standards for manufacturing, packing, holding or distributing human food for sale in Rhode Island.
+These Regulations are promulgated pursuant to the authority conferred by R.I.
+Gen. Laws Chapters 21-27, 21-31, and 23-1, and are established for the purpose of adopting minimum safety standards for manufacturing, packing, holding or distributing human food for sale in Rhode Island.

 3. Engages in the business of slaughtering livestock or poultry or processing meat or poultry for sale at wholesale;

 5.Manufactures butter or cheese for sale at wholesale;